PeterJamesWinn/TransferLearning/README.md

  training data consisting of 78 images of pizza, 75 of steak and 72 of sushi.
  The test set has 25 images of pizza, 19 of steak and 31 of sushi.
+ For the last experiment I fixed the report of the training loss and accuracy, which, in the original tutorial, are the average over the batches during the epoch.
+In the last calculation (transfer_learning_basics_reloading_original_model_AdamW_second_repeat.ipynb) I added an evaluation of the training data at the end of the epoch too, which indicates better an over training effect in the later epochs.

 Not really enough data below to come to a conclusion of the trend in the data compared to variation between optimisations, but AdamW